terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 anything other than their own favorites.
 So you need a way to ensure that the user is who he or she claims to be.

-# Add autentication to your Xamarin.Forms app
+# Add authentication to your Xamarin.Forms app

 No reason to write the authentication yourself.
 You can easily integrate Okta to handle the authentication for you and easily: